gear-foundation/academy/docs/03-intermediate/02-message-receiving/testing_handle_reply.md

 }
 ```

-It will be good practice if you implement these programmes and test on your own.
+It will be beneficial for you to implement these programs and test them on your own.